Can You Take Tylenol With Baby Aspirin? | Health Insights

 How do I know the correct dosage for Tylenol and baby aspirin?

-The typical dosage for Tylenol is 500-1000 mg every 4-6 hours as needed, not exceeding 3000 mg daily.
+The typical dosage for Tylenol is 500-1000 mg every 4-6 hours as needed, with total daily acetaminophen intake kept within the labeled limit unless a healthcare professional advises otherwise.
 For baby aspirin, the usual dose is one 81 mg tablet daily unless directed otherwise by a healthcare professional.

 Always follow the instructions on the medication label or those provided by your doctor.